Innovative Finance ISA 2016: Where Are We Now?

 - The Classic account offers 4.5% per year

 - The Plus account gives you 6.5% per year

 Doesn’t a Stocks & Shares ISA Provide Similar Returns?

 A stock market investment could give you better returns over the long term.
 With a stock market investment, however, comes market fluctuations which can drastically impact your investment, negatively as well as positively.
-Investing in peer-to-peer platforms is comparatively simpler and does not suffer from the volatility of the stock exchange.
+Investing in peer-to-peer platforms is comparatively more stable and does not suffer from the volatility of the stock market.
 P2P lending is a relatively new alternative investment, so assessing risk and establishing which of the varied platforms and products you’d like to invest across is important.
 An independent data and research service allows you to access and analyse the multitude of products available on the market.
 Standardised metrics allows you to accurately benchmark investments, and insight and commentary supports all analysis so you don’t have to do all the work yourself.